triton-inference-server/pytriton/CONTRIBUTING.md

 Signed-off-by: Your Name <your@email.com>
 ```

-By doing this, you certify the below:
+By doing this, you certify the following:

 ```
 Developer Certificate of Origin